GuidesHow To'sExplained: How To Connect RGB Fans To Motherboard

 Connecting The RGB Cable

-Connecting the RGB cable to 3-pin fans can be tricky, but the following steps that we came up with will make it easy for you.
+Connecting the RGB cable to 3-pin fans can be tricky, but the following steps will make it easy.

-First, find the appropriate port on your motherboard that matches the end of your RGB cable.
-Once you have located this port, plug one end of the cable into it until it clicks securely into place.
+Connect RGB Cable: Find the appropriate port on your motherboard > Match the end of your RGB cable > After locating the port, plug it into it until it clicks securely into place.

 Tip: Depending on your type of motherboard, this may be a three or four-pin RGB header with a symbol similar to “RGB” or “ARGB” printed next to it.